How Siri Shortcuts Work

 A Siri shortcut is a short voice command that you use with Siri to create a specific new transaction in Debit & Credit.
 You need to create your own Siri shortcuts in the app before using them.

 Siri shortcuts are useful for transactions that you create frequently.
 Example: John loves latte, he always buys it from a particular coffee store for $4.
 He created a Siri shortcut for that transaction and every time he tells Siri "Latte" a new expense for $4 with category "Coffee" is created in the app.

 If you are using iOS 13 or later, you can be even more flexible.
 You can create a Siri shortcut without a pre-defined amount.
 Once you run that shortcut, Siri will ask you about the amount and will create a new transaction with it.

 First, you need to enable Siri shortcuts.
 Open the app settings, select advanced settings and then Siri shortcuts.
 After that, you can tap on any transaction in the app and select "Add Siri Shortcut".

 Siri Shortcuts on Apple Watch

-Siri shortcuts can be also triggered from Apple Watch if you are running watchOS 5.
-Starting from watchOS 6 Siri shortcuts don't work on Apple Watch.
+Siri shortcuts can be also triggered from Apple Watch.

 Integration With Apple Shortcuts

-Starting from iOS 13, you can open Shortcuts app and create your own shortcut with Debit & Credit "Create a Transaction" action.
+Starting from iOS 13, you can open the Shortcuts app and create a shortcut with Debit & Credit "Create a Transaction" action.
 If you running an older version of iOS, you can use URL schemes supported by the app.
 Read more.